 In fairness, Thomas Jefferson’s original authorship of the Declaration of Independence was edited a little bit, but everything I see in the document lines up with Jefferson’s thinking as best as can be interpreted several hundred years later.

-In summary, a national idol that is focused on your rights, your advancement as people apart from God, being free now and ever searching for happiness has led many astray from the reality of the Gospel of Jesus Christ.
+In summary, a national idol that is focused on your rights, your advancement as people, being free now and ever searching for happiness has led many astray from the reality of the Gospel of Jesus Christ.
 Jesus Christ’s kingdom comes next.
 Set your eyes forward to what is to come.
 America is not good enough.

 You may significantly disagree with me or even be offended that I would point at the American Declaration of Independence in the manner I have done.
 I do not believe I will fully convince those who like these ideas.
 I ask only one thing.
 Ask the Lord directly in your heart to reveal the truth to you.
 Tell Him that He has your permission to change your heart and mind.
 Give Him that opportunity and that is all.
 I trust that if what I believe He has been showing me is true that He can do the same for others in a way that will make sense to you.